 There’s something about being out on a small boat about 5 miles offshore with a couple of alligator wrestlers, GI-Joe, and 2 complete strangers that unnerving enough.
 But when they start chumming, attract more than a dozen swirling sharks of various kinds, then jump in the water and say “Come in!” that makes you think twice.
 (Insert some images and chumming video clip from Facebook posts) Sea-sickness and that aside, I ventured in for a memorable experience.
 All in we saw 12+ lemon sharks, 1 infant hammerhead shark, and a large bull shark from which I kept a good distance.

 Sharks sense you in multiple ways.
-They have visual, olfactory, and electromagnetic sensors that detect you location, heartbeat, and behavior from far away, and it’s not too difficult to tell their mouth is they way the “explore” and try things out.
+They have visual, olfactory, and electromagnetic sensors that detect your location, heartbeat, and behavior from far away, and it’s not too difficult to tell their mouth is the way they “explore” and try things out.
 And they are curious beings.
-Chris could tell you all about the difference environments, behaviours, and habits of many different sharks and sea creatures.
+Chris could tell you all about the different environments, behaviors, and habits of many different sharks and sea creatures.
 But while feeding they are often somewhat agitated, so you have to be extra careful.
 Being in their midst is overwhelming, not only because of the speed discrepancy between their movements and ours, but because they are accustomed to sneak up on their prey.
-They are coming not only from every direction on a 360 degree plane, but also above and below at various angles, so keeping calm, and maintaining eye contact in multiple directions supersedes your desire to take pictures.
+They are coming not only from every direction on a 360-degree plane, but also above and below at various angles, so keeping calm, and maintaining eye contact in multiple directions supersedes your desire to take pictures.